HectorVilas/solitaire/README.md

 - - ✅ add cardFrom card or cards to cardDestination
 - ✅ in the foundations, the same will happen but with ascending numbers and only with same suit type
 - check for win condition:
-- ❌ if all same-suit piled up cards contains 13 cards, the game is over
+- ✅ if all same-suit piled up cards contains 13 cards, the game is over

 ### other ideas
-- ❌ spanish card deck to replace design
+- ❌ spanish card deck to replace design (won't do, there's nothing to pair in this kind of deck, like colors in the actual designs)
-- ❌ button to switch language (english-spanish)
+- ❌ button to switch language (english-spanish) (Unnecesary)
 - ❌ sounds
-- ❌ visual representation of options instead of text
+- ✅ visual representation of options instead of text
 - ❌ more game modes (this will be done in a new project someday)
 - ❌ draw the cards with divs instead of using a full image for each one